-We have presented a framework which allows comparing alternative indexing strategies and an automated way of deciding on an optimal strategy a large scale categorizer, namely MTI.
-We plan to add classifiers like Support Vector Machines and to experiment with a larger set of MHs with AdaBoostM1.
-In addition, we would like to include techniques which could learn with very imbalanced datasets to improve the performance in lower frequency MeSH headings.
+We have presented a framework that allows comparison of alternative indexing strategies, and an automated way of deciding on an optimal strategy for use with a large scale categorizer, namely MTI.
+We plan to add classifiers like SVMs, and to experiment with a larger set of MeSH headings with AdaBoostM1.
+In addition, we would like to include techniques that could learn with very imbalanced datasets, to improve the performance in lower frequency MeSH headings.
+The software used for these experiments is available at [30].

 We have considered only the text from the title and abstract.
-More information is available in MEDLINE meta-data which might be exploited; examples include the journal and author affiliations.
+More information is available in MEDLINE metadata, which might be exploited; examples include the journal and author affiliations.